Review of King Kamehameha Club Level at Disney's Polynesian Village Resort

 We booked our most recent visit to Polynesian through our go-to travel agent, Lauren Quirk of Travel With Character LLC.
 We used a 35% off Annual Passholder offer rate, our most common way of booking Club Level.

-In 2024, room rates at Polynesian Club Level start at $944, making King Kamehameha Club about a $253 premium over standard rooms, standard for most Walt Disney World clubs but lower than Contemporary and Grand Floridian.
+In 2025, room rates at Polynesian Club Level start at $992, making King Kamehameha Club about a $258 premium over standard rooms.
+This is a typical amount for most Walt Disney World clubs but lower than Contemporary and Grand Floridian.

 The room location for the club rooms is good and fairly close to the main building and the pool, but if you want a special view or special room category, you’ll have to pay more for that, it isn’t included with the club room.